 - Use Serviced Apartments: If your employees travel in small groups and/or spend a while at a single location, investigate the cost of serviced apartments as an alternative to hotel rooms.
 Not only does this reduce the cost of accommodation, but the booking process is a bit quicker.
 After all, you are only reserving one unit, instead of multiple hotel rooms.

-- Don’t assume cheapest price means best choice: When you loathe to waste time and money, it’s tempting to find and book the cheapest accommodation in the vicinity of the travel destination and have done.
-However, in certain cases this can be a costly mistake.
+- Don’t assume the cheapest price means the best choice: When you loathe wasting time and money, it’s tempting to find and book the cheapest accommodation in the vicinity of the travel destination and have done.
+However, in certain cases, this can be a costly mistake.

 - If the cheap accommodation you just booked is some distance from the working location, you or your staff might spend more time and money getting to work than if you had booked more expensive, but conveniently located lodgings.

 - Commuting time from lodgings to the work location could potentially cost more than that which you might have spent targeting value rather than price.
 So if you really want to keep travel costs to a minimum, it pays to consider the big picture.

 - Avoid Last-minute Travel Arrangements: When you’re in business, travel at short notice sometimes becomes a necessity.
 However, small-business owners and managers often make the classic mistake of leaving travel research and reservation to the last moment, even for trips which have been on the radar for months.

 Last-minute travel booking is an easy mistake to make when the number one priority is to keep the business running—but it’s a mistake which costs money.
 Booking tickets and accommodation at the eleventh hour leaves you short on options and almost certainly costs more than arrangements made early.
 If you’re in this habit, it’s definitely one to try and kick.